MD, Stanford School of Medicine, 1995

-Sydney Dy, MD, MS, FAAHPM is a Professor of Health Policy and Management, Medicine and Oncology, with extensive expertise in quality of care, safety, and decision-making research, particularly in patients with cancer and serious and terminal illness.
-She is a co-author on over 100 peer-reviewed publications and numerous government reports and book chapters.
-She is a co-developer of the Cancer Quality-ASSIST supportive oncology quality measures and performs quality measurement development, testing and implementation in palliative care, patient safety and many other fields.
-She is particularly interested in improving health systems and services in order to increase the appropriateness of technology and medication use.
-She is also interested in end-of-life health care policy, particularly with quality measurement.
-Her research includes systematic literature reviews, primary qualitative and quantitative data collection, analyses of secondary databases, and quality measurement and improvement.
+Sydney Dy, MD, MS, FAAHPM is a Professor of Health Policy and Management, Medicine and Oncology, focusing in quality of care, safety, and decision-making research, particularly in patients with cancer and serious and terminal illness.
+She performs quality measurement development, testing and implementation, particularly in palliative care, patient safety and primary care.
+Her research includes systematic literature reviews, primary qualitative and quantitative data collection, analyses of secondary databases, and quality and safety measurement and improvement.

 - Updating the Center for Medicare and Medicaid Services (CMS) hospice quality indicators